royari/Amazon-Sale-Alert/README.md

-# Amazon-Sale-Alert
+# Amazon-Price-Drop-Alert
 Sends an email when there is a price drop for a specific item

 ## Using
-Run the program in terminal while specefying the URL and the Price
+Run the program in terminal while specefying the URL(Amazon) and the threshold Price

 ```
 python sale.py -s <URL> -p <Price>